swinkler149/901K-Sandbox/README.md

 ##THE CORROLATOR

-####Vision `Relate Unrelated Things`
+####Vision: Imagine the Unimagtinative

-Imagine the Unimagtinative...Over the past few years, the government has released vast amounts of datasets. `The Corrolator` allows a user to assoicate unrelated dataset between US population, employment, wage, and agriculture data and make associations between them.
+Over the past few years, the government has released vast amounts of datasets. `The Corrolator` allows a user to assoicate unrelated dataset between US population, employment, wage, and agriculture data and make associations between them.

 ####Data Sources